 Market Your New Gas Station

-We’ve mentioned previously that gas stations operate on very thin profit margins when looking at gas sales only.
-In fact, most gas stations make the majority of their profits with all the other services and goods they offer.
-Consider lowering your gas prices by just a few cents to attract customers that will purchase additional items from your convenience store.
+Gas stations operate on very thin profit margins when it comes to fuel sales alone.
+Consider lowering your gas prices by just a few cents to attract customers to purchase items from your convenience store for a better profit margin.

 Partner with food franchises